 Bylaw Committee: Laurence Wachs, as Vice President, heads the Bylaw committee, and informed the meeting that due to various questions arising this year, it is time to review the VVG HOA bylaws for a periodic update.
 The VVG HOA operates under two sets of rules, bylaws and covenants.
 Covenants are generic standards which are accepted by all new homeowners as a legal requirement for occupation of homes in the development.
 These can be amended only by vote by an overwhelming percent of the homeowners, an event which will not ever occur.
 Bylaws, however, are more operational in nature, recite HOA policies for board implementation and resident guidance, and are more easily changeable.
-New items can be addressed such as trash can placement and enclosures in front of resident homes, contractor relations, confidentiality of private information practices and policy, voting procedures, or other items as agreed upon.
+New items can be addressed such as trash can placement and enclosures in front of resident homes, contractor relations,

+Page 3

+confidentiality of private information practices and policy, voting procedures, or other items as agreed upon.
 All bylaws are subject to review and change.

 The basic requirements are publication of the synopsis of the proposed changes being sent to all homeowners, a review period of at least 30 days, a legal review by an attorney for legal conformity (logically implied by the subject), and presentation of the proposed changes to the bylaws for a simple majority vote by all voting members present at a decision meeting to be held at least 30 days after the proposed bylaw amendments were published to the residents.
 This process will require some preparatory work, including giving residents opportunity for reasonable input.
 As committed head Laurence will try to be an honest reporter and summarize the resident thoughts in a straightforward, clear way to make it clear what the exact proposal means and allow informed resident voting at the decision meeting.
 An interim meeting to allow residents to give informal input and ask questions about proposed changes as discussed is almost certain prior to the decision meeting.
-The changes to the bylaws become effective after the decisions are made at the meeting and are published quickly thereafter.
+The changes to the bylaws become effective after the decisions are made at the bylaw decision meeting and are published quickly thereafter.

-Pond Committee: Les Gouffer informed the meeting that Dan Wyrick was continuing his work on the pond committee by trying to obtain a map of the pond from Newberry Township to facilitate the eventual pond remediation.
+Pond Committee: Les Gouffer informed the meeting that Dan Wyrick was continuing his work on the pond committee by trying to obtain a map of the pond from York County to facilitate the eventual pond remediation.
 Les will follow up within 2 weeks to clarify next events in this endeavor, and report at the next meeting.
 We expect to make significant progress with the pond repair during 2022.

 Landscape Committee: Carol Miller noted that the VVG HOA had hired a new landscaper to replace Trindle for next year.
 The new vendor is expected to meet with the landscape committee to review the HOA landscape map for future use by work crews.
 Laurence Wachs volunteered to join in that meeting to assist Carol on that occasion.
 The new vendor is more local and may serve VVG purposes more easily, we hope.